Can I Get a Mortgage for 5 or 6 Times My Salary?

 And while some first-time buyers turn to their parents for help with a deposit, many families don’t have the cash on hand to gift to them: their wealth is tied up in their own property or their pension.

-There are other ways that your parents could help with your mortgage
+There are two other ways that family members can help with your mortgage.

 We can use the equity your family member has accumulated in their property to get you a bigger deposit for your first house, without downsizing their home, drawing from their pension, or selling other assets to raise funds.